 Where it all began

-It took a leap of faith a few years later to unite in my art my journalistic love of visual reportage with my enthusiasm for buskers, blending fine art with a more colourful, graphic style.
-When I was appointed resident artist at iconic music venue, the Half Moon Putney, I was able to embrace popular culture, producing a series of original artwork which resonated with the strangers who bought them, underlining the power both art and performance have to connect us.
+A few years later I united in my art my journalistic love of visual reportage by choosing buskers as my subject matter and I did so my blending fine art with a more colourful, graphic style.
+Now, as resident artist of the Half Moon Putney, my artworks underline the power of both art and performance to connect us.